Asthma and the Environment

 Asthma hospitalizations are more severe asthma outcomes.
 They're often clustered in high-poverty neighborhoods, where disinvestment and poor housing conditions expose residents to triggers.

-Homes with maintenance deficiencies can threaten the health of the people who live there.
+Homes with housing problems can threaten the health of the people who live there.